DebugMate/reactjs/README.md

 ```

 ### Usage With NextJS

+To ensure that global errors are properly captured and reported using Debugmate in a Next.js application, it's crucial to set up the ErrorBoundary component.
+This component will catch errors in the app's lifecycle and send them to Debugmate for detailed error tracking.

+Here’s an updated example that combines both the DebugmateProvider and the ErrorBoundary to ensure global error handling is enabled in your Next.js application:

-In Next.js, ensure "use client" is included at the top of the file where DebugmateProvider is used:
+1. To integrate DebugmateProvider, ensure you're using "use client" at the top of your file where the provider is being set up.
+This will ensure the provider is only rendered on the client side.

 ```js
 "use client";